-108 3.
-Affected Environment 3.16 Special Designations Section 3.16 of the PSPP PA/FEIS describes lands with special designations in the vicinity of the PSPP site and within its viewshed.
+3. Affected Environment 3.16 Special Designations Section 3.16 of the Palen Solar Power Project Plan Amendment/Final Environmental Impact Statement describes lands with special designations in the vicinity of the Palen Solar Power Project site and within the project's viewshed.
 These fall into two primary categories.
-The first consists of lands within the BLM-managed National System of Public Lands, including designated wilderness areas, lands with wilderness characteristics, areas of critical environmental concern (ACECs), and back country byways.
-The second consists of lands within the National Park Service-managed National Park System, which, for the PSPP site, includes Joshua Tree National Park and the Joshua Tree Wilderness.
-Because the PSEGS would be located on primarily the same lands as the PSPP, and because the viewshed of the PSEGS encompasses all of the PSPP, these descriptions remain relevant to the PSEGS Since publication of the PSPP PA/FEIS, no changes have been made to the existing lands with special designations.
-As described more fully in Section 3.19, Visual Resources, the PSEGS viewshed would encompass a larger area than that of the PSPP (see Figure 3.19-3).
-In addition to the six ACECs previously described, the Mule Mountains ACEC also would be within the PSEGS viewshed.
+The first consists of lands within the Bureau of Land Management (BLM)-managed National System of Public Lands, including designated wilderness areas, lands with wilderness characteristics, areas of critical environmental concern (ACECs), and back country byways.
+The second consists of lands within the National Park Service-managed National Park System, which, for the Palen Solar Power Project site, includes Joshua Tree National Park and the Joshua Tree Wilderness.
+Because the Palen Solar Electric Generating System would be located on primarily the same lands as the Palen Solar Power Project, and because the viewshed of the Palen Solar Electric Generating System encompasses all of the Palen Solar Power Project, these descriptions remain relevant to the Palen Solar Electric Generating System.
+Since publication of the Palen Solar Power Project Plan Amendment/Final Environmental Impact Statement, no changes have been made to the existing lands with special designations.
+As described more fully in Section 3.19, Visual Resources, the Palen Solar Electric Generating System viewshed would encompass a larger area than that of the Palen Solar Power Project (see Figure 3.19-3).
+In addition to the six Areas of Critical Environmental Concern (ACECs) previously described, the Mule Mountains ACEC also would be within the Palen Solar Electric Generating System (PSEGS) viewshed.
 The 4,092-acre Mule Mountains ACEC is located approximately 21 miles southeast of the site.
-This ACEC bears dual MUC designations, M and L, and was established to manage prehistoric resources.
-Also included in the 30-mile visual impact threshold distance are portions of four additional BLM-managed wilderness areas.
-They are: Ornocopia Mountains, Palo Verde Mountains, Rice Valley and Sheephole Valley Wilderness Areas.
-Although within the 30-mile distance, none of these are within the PSEGS viewshed, and so they are not discussed further.
+The Mule Mountains ACEC bears dual MUC designations, M and L, and the Mule Mountains ACEC was established to manage prehistoric resources.
+Also included in the 30-mile visual impact threshold distance are portions of four additional Bureau of Land Management (BLM)-managed wilderness areas.
+The portions of four additional BLM-managed wilderness areas are: Ornocopia Mountains, Palo Verde Mountains, Rice Valley, and Sheephole Valley Wilderness Areas.
+Although within the 30-mile distance, none of the portions of the four additional BLM-managed wilderness areas are within the PSEGS viewshed, and so none of the portions of the four additional BLM-managed wilderness areas are discussed further.
 Palen Solar Electric Generating System Draft SEIS 3.16-1 July 2013

-109 3.
-Affected Environment 3.16 Special Designations This page intentionally left blank Palen Solar Electric Generating System Draft SEIS 3.16-2 July 2013
+3. Affected Environment 3.16 Special Designations This page intentionally left blank Palen Solar Electric Generating System Draft SEIS 3.16-2 July 2013